We stand with Ukraine to help keep people safe. Join us

 On the Play Protect page, you can also Scan all apps to detect potential security threats and see which apps have recently been scanned automatically.

-How to remove hidden spy apps on Android
+How to uninstall hidden spy phone app on Android

 Using a dedicated spy app finder to remove spyware from Android is often an easier and quicker solution compared to manually trawling through your phone for malicious apps.
 Clario Anti Spy not only searches your phone for spyware, it also quickly removes it, ensuring you’re protected.